 Here are important terms for functions in Emacs Lisp and for other function-like objects.

-.
+car or append.
 These functions are also called

 built-in functions or subrs.
 (Special forms are also